 Both teams also had unorthodox lineups.
 St. Louis went bananas, with some players manning four different positions during the course of the game.
 The White Sox didn’t swap positions in-game, but there were some uncustomary assignments: White Sox two-way player Nixey Callahan, normally a left fielder/pitcher, started at shortstop.
 Pitcher (and manager) Clark Griffith played left field.
 And Mertes himself started at catcher, then moved to the mound after one inning.

 Oh, and the game ended one out early, with St. Louis fans rushed the field, apparently tiring of the unique exhibition.

 For the next 110 years, this remained the only game where both winning and losing pitchers were position players.
-In 2012, Oriole Chris Davis beat Red Sock Darnell McDonald in a 17-inning game at Fenway Park.
+In 2012, Oriole Chris Davis beat Boston’s Darnell McDonald in a 17-inning game at Fenway Park.

-J. Louis Comiskey, son of Charles Comiskey the new owner of the White Sox, tried to rebuild his franchise.
-He paid an unheard-of sum (in those days) of $150,000 to the Philadelphia A’s for infielder Jimmy Dykes, outfielder Al Simmons and utilityman George “Mule” Haas.
+J. Louis Comiskey, son of Charles Comiskey and the new owner of the White Sox, made a move to try to rebuild his franchise: He paid an unheard-of sum (in those days) of $150,000 to the Philadelphia A’s for infielder Jimmy Dykes, outfielder Al Simmons and utilityman Mule Haas.

 Simmons would be elected to the Hall of Fame in 1953, and in three seasons with the Sox twice drove in over 100 runs.
-Dykes would eventually manage the team for 12 full seasons beginning in 1934, and part of a 13th.
-He’d have five winning years, and one season at .500 in that time — yet (arguably) become the best manager in White Sox history.
+Dykes played for the White Sox for four full seasons and parts of three others, eventually managing the team for 12 full seasons beginning in 1934, and part of a 13th.
+He’d have five winning years, and one season at .500 in that time — the longest-tenured and (arguably) best manager in White Sox history.

 Dykes also had the distinction of scoring the first-ever run in the All-Star Game, going 2-for-3 in the inaugural 1933 contest.